-Here are some steps you will need to take before carrying out internal alterations.
-Not all of these will require Building Regulations approval – the basic rule of thumb is that if the work involves load-bearing walls, chimneys, fireplaces or walls around staircases then any alteration will require inspection and approval from your local building control team.
+However, the basic rule of thumb is that if the work involves load-bearing walls, chimneys, fireplaces or walls around staircases then any alteration will require inspection and approval from your local building control team.
 So talk to them as soon as you can.

 Find out more by watching our video on internal alterations to the layout or structure of your home:

 - Internal walls have a number of functions: some keep the ceiling and upper floors up, some are there to help you escape from your home if there was a fire and others simply divide up space.

 - Load-bearing walls are fundamental to the structure of your home and you should seek professional advice before you alter, build or remove them.
 When removing a load-bearing wall a structural engineer considers the loads on the wall and will design a beam and other supporting structures to safely transmit the loads to the ground.

 - Walls around staircases offer fire protection, allowing you to escape in the event of a fire, so altering these walls will mean you will probably need to take other measures such as fitting smoke alarms or upstairs windows suitable for fire escape to compensate.

 Generally, you can carry out window repairs such as replacing broken glass, fogged double-glazing, rotten sashes and rotten sections of the frame without seeking building regulations approval.